FAIRmat-NFDI/pynxtools/docs/tutorial/contributing.md

 ### Contributing to the package on Github

 Once you are happy with the changes, please commit them on a separate branch and create a pull request on GitHub.
 We run a number of GitHub actions that check the correct linting, run the tests in an isolated environment, and build the documentation.
-Once these pass and a peer review of the code has occurred, your code will be accepted
+Once these pass and a peer review of the code has occurred, your code will be accepted.

 ## Developing pynxtools as a NOMAD plugin